kunalBari5557/Restaurants_Payment_Integration_App/README.md

-1. Updated code available in main repository.
+1. Updated code available in master repository.

 2. Then clone code and use npm install command